Restricted projections in positive characteristic via Fourier extension and restriction estimates: Abstract

-on their respective natural ranges of $N$.
-Using discrete Fourier analysis together with restriction/extension estimates for cone and sphere type quadrics over finite fields, we obtain sharp bounds (up to constant factors) for $\lvert \T_1\rvert$ and $\lvert \T_2\rvert$, with separate treatment of the special slices $\lambda=\pm1$ and of the isotropic slice $\lambda=0$.
-The bounds exhibit arithmetic–geometric dichotomies absent in the full Grassmannian: the quadratic character of $\lambda^{2}-1$ and the parity of $d$ determine the size of the exceptional sets.
-As an application, when $|E|\ge q$, there exists a positive proportion of elements $\mathbf{y}\in X_\pi$ such that the pinned dot-product sets $\{\mathbf{y}\cdot \mathbf{x}\colon \mathbf{x}\in E\}$ are of cardinality $\Omega(q)$.
-We further treat analogous families arising from the spheres of radii $0$ and $-1$, and by combining these slices, recover the known estimates for projections over the full Grassmannian, complementing a result of Chen (2018).
+with their respective natural ranges of $N$.
+Using discrete Fourier analysis together with restriction/extension estimates for cone and sphere-type quadrics over finite fields, we obtain sharp upper bounds (up to constant factors) for $\lvert \T_1\rvert$ and $\lvert \T_2\rvert$, with separate analyses for the cases $\lambda \in \{0, \pm 1\}$.
+The bounds exhibit arithmetic-geometric dichotomies absent in the full Grassmannian: the quadratic character of $\lambda^{2}-1$ and the parity of $d$ determine the size of the exceptional sets.
+As an application, when $|E|\ge q$, there exists a positive proportion of elements $\mathbf{y}\in \pi\cap S^{d-1}$ such that the pinned dot-product sets $\{\mathbf{y}\cdot \mathbf{x}\colon \mathbf{x}\in E\}$ have cardinality $\Omega(q)$.
+We further study analogous families arising from the spheres of radii $0$ and $-1$, and, by combining the results, recover the known estimates for projections over the full Grassmannian, complementing a result of Chen (2018).